gptscript-ai/gptscript/docs/docs/05-alternative-model-providers.md

 ## Usage

-GPTScript can be used against alternative models that expose an OpenAI compatible API or have a provider shim available.
+GPTScript can be used against alternative models that expose an OpenAI-compatible API or have a provider available.

 ### Using a model with an OpenAI compatible API